mozilla/DeepSpeech/doc/TRAINING.rst

 Fine-Tuning (same alphabet)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you'd like to use one of the pre-trained models released by Mozilla to bootstrap your training process (fine tuning), you can do so by using the ``--checkpoint_dir`` flag in ``DeepSpeech.py``.
+If you'd like to use one of the pre-trained models to bootstrap your training process (fine tuning), you can do so by using the ``--checkpoint_dir`` flag in ``DeepSpeech.py``.
 Specify the path where you downloaded the checkpoint from the release, and training will resume from the pre-trained model.

 For example, if you want to fine tune the entire graph using your own data in ``my-train.csv``\ , ``my-dev.csv`` and ``my-test.csv``\ , for three epochs, you can something like the following, tuning the hyperparameters as needed: